Tendonitis Treatment Crestwood, MO

 Achilles Tendonitis

-The Achilles tendon is a strong, fibrous cord, and it connects the calf muscles to the back of your foot.
-Achilles tendonitis is a common condition that affects runners and athletes who play sports that require jumping or abrupt shifts in direction.
-It is also more common in people who are over 30 years old and those who have flat feet.
+The Achilles tendon is the strongest tendon in the body, and it connects the calf muscles to the back of your foot.
+Achilles tendonitis is a common condition that affects runners and athletes who play sports that require jumping or sudden shifts in direction.
+Being over 30 and having flat feet are known risk factors.

-Symptoms of Achilles tendonitis include pain and stiffness in the back of the heel, especially after you’ve been off your feet for a period.
-The pain may also be present during activity, and it can get worse over the long term if you don’t seek out treatment.
+Symptoms of Achilles tendonitis include pain and stiffness in the back of your foot, especially after you’ve been off your feet for a while.
+The pain sometimes presents itself during activity, and it can get worse over time if you don’t seek out treatment.

 Patellar Tendonitis

-The patellar tendon connects the kneecap to the front of your leg, and it helps in straightening the leg.
-Patellar tendonitis, also called jumper’s knee, is a condition that affects athletes who participate in sports that involve jumping, like basketball or volleyball.
+The patellar tendon connects the kneecap to the front of your leg, and it allows you to straighten your leg.
+Patellar tendonitis, also known as jumper’s knee, typically occurs in athletes who play sports that require jumping, such as basketball or volleyball.

-Symptoms of patellar tendonitis include pain and soreness around and within your kneecap, particularly in moments where you’re physically active.
+Symptoms of patellar tendonitis include pain and soreness around the patellar tendon, especially during activity.
 The pain can get worse when climbing stairs or after sitting for long periods.

 Rotator Cuff Tendonitis

-The rotator cuff is a group of four muscles that come together as tendons that protects your shoulder and gives it motion.
-Rotator cuff tendonitis is a common condition that affects people who take part in activities that require repetitive overhead arm movements, such as in baseball or using a hammer.
+The rotator cuff is a group of muscles and tendons that keeps your upper arm bone in your shoulder socket.
+Rotator cuff tendonitis is a common injury often caught by people who take part in activities that require repeated overhead arm movements, such as in baseball or using a hammer.

-Symptoms of rotator cuff tendonitis include pain and weakness in the shoulder, especially when moving your arm upward or rotating it forward.
-The pain may also intensify in the evening or when lying on the affected shoulder.
+Symptoms of rotator cuff tendonitis include soreness and weakness in the shoulder, especially when moving your arm upward or rotating it forward.
+The pain may also intensify in the evening or when lying on the injured shoulder.

 De Quervain’s Tenosynovitis

-De Quervain’s tenosynovitis is a condition that results from irritation or welling of the tendons located on the outer side of the wrist.
-It is more common in women than men and it is often caused by repeating the samehand movements movements, such as when typing or gardening.
+De Quervain’s tenosynovitis is a condition that affects the tendons on the thumb side of the wrist.
+Women are most likely to get it, and it is often caused by repetitive hand and wrist movements, such as when sewing or playing an instrument.

 Tennis Elbow

-Tennis elbow, also called lateral epicondylitis, is the inflammation or microtearing of the tendons that attach to the outer part of the elbow.
-It is most frequently caused by repetitive wrist and arm movements, such as playing tennis or using a screwdriver.
+Tennis elbow, also called lateral epicondylitis, is a condition that affects the tendons that join the forearm muscles to the outside of the elbow.
+It is most frequently caused by repetitive wrist and arm movements, such as playing tennis or using tools.

 Golfer’s Elbow

-Golfer’s elbow, also known as medial epicondylitis, is a type of tendonitis that affects the inner side of the elbow.
-This condition is common among golfers, which is how it got its name.
-However, it can also occur in individuals who engage in other activities that involve repetitive gripping or wrist flexion.
-The excess stress on the tendons in the forearm and elbow can cause microtears, leading to swelling and pain.
+Golfer’s elbow, also called medial epicondylitis, is a type of tendonitis that causes pain where the tendons of your forearm muscles attach to the bony bump on the inside of your elbow.
+It occurs frequently in golfers, hence the name.
+However, it can also be the result of other repetitive movements.
+The repeated motion and stress on the tendons in the forearm and elbow can cause small tears to form, leading to inflammation and pain.

-Symptoms of Golfer’s elbow include pain and tenderness on the inside part of your arm, which occasionally radiates to the forearm and wrist.
-Your elbow may also feel stiff or weak, making it difficult to grip objects or perform normal functions.
+Symptoms of Golfer’s elbow include pain and irritation on the inside part of your arm, which can sometimes extend down to the forearm and wrist.
+There may also be weakness and stiffness in the affected area, making it difficult to carry things or perform everyday activities.

-• Repeated motions and overuse — Repeating the same motion over and over, such as typing or painting, can irritate the tendons and lead to tendonitis.
+• Repeated motions and overuse — Repeating the same motion over and over, such as typing or painting, can aggravate the tendons and cause tendonitis.

-• Overuse — Similar to repetitive motions, overuse refers to the overworking a joint without giving your body enough time to recover.
-This can occur from heavy physical activity without taking breaks, or from suddenly increasing how hard you work the tendon before your body is ready for it.
+• Overuse — Kind of life repeated motions, overuse means overworking a muscle without giving your body enough time to recover.
+This can occur from heavy physical activity without taking breaks, or from abruptly increasing how hard you work the tendon without proper conditioning.

-• Age — Tendonitis happens more frequently in people over the age of 40 as tendons tolerate less stress as we age.
+• Age — Tendonitis is more common in people who are middle aged and older as tendons tear more easily as we age.

-• Lack of flexibility — Less physically active people who don’t regularly work on their flexibility may be more susceptible to developing tendonitis.
+• Lack of flexibility — Less physically active people who don’t consistently work on their flexibility may be more susceptible to developing tendonitis.

-• Trauma — Tendonitis can also occur because of a sudden injury or trauma to the affected area.
+• Acute injuries — Tendonitis can also occur because of a sudden injury or trauma to the affected area.

-• Muscle imbalances — Unbalances may arise when stronger muscles in some muscles than others, which puts more tension on the tendons.
+• Muscle imbalances — Unbalances may arise when stronger muscles in some muscles than others, which puts more pressure on the tendons.

-• Inactivity — Being sedentary for long periods of time can negatively affect soft tissue’s strength and flexibility, increasing the likelihood of developing tendonitis.
+• Inactivity — Being inactive for long periods of time can negatively affect a tendon’s strength and flexibility, increasing the risk of developing tendonitis.

-• Medical conditions — Certain medical issues, such as rheumatoid arthritis and diabetes, can increase the likelihood of developing tendonitis.
+• Medical conditions — Certain medical issues, like rheumatoid arthritis and diabetes, can increase the likelihood of developing tendonitis.

-Although not all cases of tendonitis in Crestwood, MO can be prevented, it’s important to know what the risk factors are and take steps to minimize their impact.
-This may include taking frequent breaks during strenuous activities, studying appropriate technique, understanding correct posture, and engaging in at least moderate physical activity.
-Furthermore, getting treatment for any medical conditions that increase the risk of tendonitis, or going to physical therapy, can also help to prevent its development.
+While not all cases of tendonitis in Crestwood, MO can be prevented, you need to to be aware of these risk factors and take steps to minimize their impact.
+This may include resting often during strenuous activities, using proper form during exercise, practicing appropriate posture, and staying active.
+Additionally, seeking treatment for any medical conditions that increase the risk of tendonitis, or seeking out physical therapy before starting physical activity, can also help keep your tendons flexible and strong enough to not be injured.

 Physical Therapy in Crestwood, MO for Tendonitis Treatment

 Physical therapy is often the first and best way tendonitis is treated.
-Your Crestwood, MO physical therapist can help you to create a customized exercise plan to help ease your symptoms and keep your tendon from becoming more damaged.
-Here are some physical therapy treatments that help people with tendonitis:
+Your Crestwood, MO physical therapist can help you to create a customized exercise plan to help relieve your pain and discomfort and keep your tendon from becoming more damaged.
+Here are some of the ways that physical therapy can help treat tendonitis:

 • Stretching and strengthening exercises are an important part of physical therapy for tendonitis.
-These exercises can help to improve range of motion and correct any muscle imbalances.
+These exercises work to improve flexibility and correct any muscle imbalances.

-• Ultrasound therapy is a type of physical therapy that uses high-frequency sound waves to penetrate deep into soft tissue and create a gentle heat that increases blood flow and reduces swelling.
+• Ultrasound therapy is a type of physical therapy that uses high-frequency sound waves to penetrate deep into muscles and tendons and create a soft heat that increases blood flow and reduces swelling.

-• Electrical stimulation is a type of physical therapy that uses electrical currents to provide pain relief and promote healing.
+• Electrical stimulation is a type of physical therapy that uses electrical currents to provide pain relief and encourage healing.

-• Heat and cold therapy are commonly used in physical therapy for a wide range of muscle, ligament, and tendon injuries.
-Heat can help to send more blood to the affected tendon, while cold works to reduce inflammation and relieve pain.
+• Heat and cold therapy are commonly used in physical therapy for tendonitis.
+Heat can help to send more blood to the affected tendon, while cold can help to reduce inflammation and ease pain.

-• Dry needling is a technique that involves inserting thin needles into specific trigger points in and around the affected tendon.
-By making these micro tears, trigger point dry needling encourages the body to heal itself.
+• Dry needling is refers to inserting thin needles into specific trigger points in and around the affected tendon.
+By making these micro tears, trigger point dry needling stimulates the body’s natural healing process.

-• Activity modificationas discussed between you and your physical therapist, can reduce tension on the injured tendon.
-This may include adjusting your technique or equipment, or taking breaks to rest the affected area.
+• Activity modification as recommended by your physical therapist can reduce pressure on the injured tendon.
+This may involve adjusting your technique or equipment, or resting more during intense physical activity.

-Tendonitis treatment by way of physical therapy is intended to reduce pain, inflammation, and stiffness while increasing range of motion and encouraging healing of the injured soft tissue to restore optimal function and mobility and get you back to what you love doing most.
-Beyond some of the above treatment methods, we’ll also incorporate injury prevention into your physical therapy program so you can stay in top shape once you get back there.
-Physical therapy can help reduce the risk of recurrence by addressing the root causes of tendonitis.
-Crestwood, MO physical therapists can identify areas of that need improved strength and flexibility, and design a personalized treatment plan to address those issues.
+The aim of physical therapy in the treatment of tendonitis is to reduce pain, inflammation, and stiffness while encouraging flexibility and healing of the affected soft tissue to restore optimal function and mobility and return you to what you love doing most.
+Beyond some of the above treatment methods, we’ll also include injury prevention into your physical therapy program so you can stay in top shape once you get back there.
+Physical therapy can help reduce the risk of recurrence by addressing the underlying causes of tendonitis.
+Crestwood, MO physical therapists can identify areas of weakness and muscle imbalances that may be contributing to the condition, and design a personalized treatment plan aimed at correcting those issues.

 How to Prepare For Your 1st Appointment With a Physical Therapist in Crestwood, MO

-If you are seeking out physical therapy for tendonitis treatment in Crestwood, MO, there are a few things you can do to get the most out of your first appointment:
+If you are suffering from symptoms of tendonitis and have made the decision to seek treatment from a physical therapist in Crestwood, MO, there are several things you can do to get the most out of your first appointment:

-• Collect information — Before your appointment, write down details about your symptoms, including when they started, how long you’ve had them, what makes them worse or better.
-This will help your physical therapist to better understand your condition and develop an appropriate treatment plan.
+• Collect information — Before your appointment, write down details about your symptoms, including when they started, how long you’ve had them, what activities aggravate them, and what, if anything, provides relief.
+This will allow your physical therapist to get a better sense of your injury and needs.

-• Wear comfortable clothing — You may be asked to perform certain movements during your appointment, so it is important to wear loose clothing.
+• Wear loose clothing — You may be asked to perform certain movements during your appointment, so it is important to wear loose clothing.

-• Bring any relevant medical information — If you have had any imaging or medical tests done related to your injury, bring the results with you to your appointment.
+• Bring any relevant medical information — If you have had any imaging or medical tests done related to your symptoms, bring the results with you to your appointment.

-• Prepare questions — Write down any questions you can think of about your condition, treatment options, what you can do to prevent further injury, or even questions about the physical therapist themselves.
-This will help you to make the most out of your appointment, begin a more personalized relationship with your physical therapist, and ensure that all of your concerns are addressed.
+• Prepare questions — Write down any questions you may have about your injury, prognosis, and possible treatment, or even questions about the physical therapist and their experience.
+This will help you to get the most benefit from your appointment, help your physical therapist understand you better, and ensure that all of your concerns are addressed.

 • Be honest — Be honest with your physical therapist about your symptoms, lifestyle, and any previous injuries or medical conditions.
 This will help them to develop a treatment plan that is tailored to your specific needs and goals.

-By taking these steps to prepare for your physical therapy in Crestwood, MO, you can help to ensure that you receive the most effective treatment for your tendonitis and get back to the activities you love as soon as possible.
+By taking these steps to prepare for your first physical therapy appointment in Crestwood, MO, you can help to ensure that you receive the best treatment for your tendonitis and get back to the activities you love as soon as possible.

 Tips to Prevent Tendonitis in Crestwood, MO